Fethore/LibGDX/README.md

 # LibGDX
-Expansions on the LibGDX Framework
+Expansions on the LibGDX Framework.